ethyreal/ethyreal.com/_posts/2019-02-09-functional-husbandry.md

  There's no right or wrong answers - we're just plugging our legos together in whatever way we please.
 Usually it's best to group things in a reusable way like `last` and `angry`.
 If familiar with Fowler's "[Refactoring](https://martinfowler.com/books/refactoring.html)", one might recognize this process as "[extract function](https://refactoring.com/catalog/extractFunction.html)" ...except without all the object state to worry about.

+> Working code can be found in the Chapter 5 page of the [Mostly Adequate Swift Playground](https://github.com/ethyreal/mostly-adequate-guide-swift)